mesosphere/dcos-docs-site/pages/1.12/installing/production/advanced-configuration/configuration-reference/index.md

 ```

 ### license_key_contents [enterprise type="inline" size="small" /]

-A license key helps to administer your cluster in conformance with your license requirements.
-A license contains the maximum number of nodes attached to a cluster at any given time and the start and end date of the license.The license key must reside in a genconf/license.txt file.
-This parameter is used when an user wants to directly specify the license in the config.yaml.
+By default, the installer looks for the license key to reside in the `genconf/license.txt` file.
+The parameter `license_key_contents` is only used when an user wants to override this behavior and directly specify the license in the config.yaml.
+A license contains the maximum number of nodes attached to a cluster at any given time and the start and end date of the license, and is required for enterprise users.
+See these [pages on licenses](/1.12/administering-clusters/licenses/) for more information on working with your license.

-Example: `license_key_contents: xyz`.
+Example: `license_key_contents: verylongstringofchars`.

 ### log_directory